Official languages

 Good question.
 What examples are there?

 — They are usually linked to important political changes.
-This does not mean, as we already know, that independence is the panacea for the language.
+This does not mean, as we already know, that independence is a panacea for the language.
 Let's look at Ireland: independence yes, language recovery no. But in Finland, on the other hand, independence yes and language recovery too.
 Although it was the majority language in society, which is not our case.
 The language situation is very specific to each place: what they have done in Israel is not applicable here, even what is done in Catalonia may not be applicable to the Balearic Islands, or what works for Girona does not work for Barcelona.
 What do we have left, Quebec?
 If we don't have the tools or a state like France to support the language.
 You can't even study sociolinguistics here.
 You can end up being a philologist and not know anything about sociolinguistics.

 What are you missing?

 — We would need more decisive, braver linguistic policies with a very solid knowledge base.
 In the Basque autonomous community, we have a Parliament with an absolute majority of parties that are in favor of the language; it seems strange that this political situation is not being used to make a qualitative leap.
-In all sectors, from public administration to social movements, we are in a standstill or stagnation situation and we need a new revival.
+In all sectors, from public administration to the social movement, we are in a standstill or stagnant situation and we need a new revival.
 What is still not clear is how we will do it.
-Until now, our immigration rates have been quite low, but forecasts are that they will rise in a sustained and significant way.
+Until now, our immigration rates have been quite low, but the forecasts are that they will rise in a sustained and significant way.